 28 And we know that all things work together for good to them that love God, to them who are the

 called according to His purpose.

-Donna Turpin shares teaching on Christian love and praise through Prepare Love Praise TM Ministries NFP.
+Donna Turpin shares teaching on Christian love and praise through Prepare Love Praise (R) Ministries NFP.
 Her articles are often modern day parables bridging Biblical truth with issues of our daily lives.
 She and her husband Tom lived in the rural Midwest till moving to the Charlotte area.